 Nevada Revised Statutes 176.015 states that after a criminal conviction, "Sentence must be imposed without unreasonable delay."
 For misdemeanor criminal convictions, a Nevada sentence hearing may take place shortly after a criminal defendant has entered a guilty plea or was found guilty and only last minutes.

 For felony criminal convictions, the sentencing hearing may not occur for three or more weeks to give your attorney ample time to prepare for the hearing.
-For more serious crimes such as felonies, a sentence hearings may span several hours.
+For more serious crimes such as felonies, a sentencing hearing may span several hours.

 However, sentencing may be delayed if you file a motion for a new trial or if the court needs time to make a determination about the criminal defendant's mental competency.